MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/number-box.md

 ### Formatting input

 [Number formatting](/uwp/api/windows.globalization.numberformatting) can be used to format the value of a Numberbox by configuring an instance of a formatting class and assigning it to the `NumberFormatter` property.
 Decimal, currency, percent, and significant figures are few of the number formatting classes available.
+Note that rounding is also defined by number formatting properties.

-Here is an example of using DecimalFormatter to format a NumberBox's value to have one integer digit and two fraction digits:
+Here is an example of using DecimalFormatter to format a NumberBox's value to have one integer digit, two fraction digits, and round up to the nearest 0.25:

 XAML
 ```XAML